SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/tools.md

     -   **Default components** – a list of series and diagnostics that are displayed in the **SAProcessing** \\(\rightarrow\\) **Output** window.
-The list of default items can be modified with the respective **Select** button (see Figure 3 .44: The Default components section on the Statistics tab.).
+The list of default items can be modified with the respective **Select** button (see figure below: "*The Default components section on the Statistics tab*").

-    -   **Diagnostics** – a list of diagnostics tests, for which the user can modify the default settings (see Figure 3 .45).
+    -   **Diagnostics** – a list of diagnostics tests, for which the user can modify the default settings (see figure "*The panel for modification of the settings for the tests in the Basic checks section*" below).

 {: .text-center.image-wrapper}